alvineebai/Alvine-kubernetes/02-pods/readme.md

 cat pod.yaml
 ```

-5. create a pod in a specific namespace (dev). check the `02-pod-namespace.yaml` file.
+5. create a pod in a specific namespace (dev).
+Verify the content of the `02-pod-namespace.yaml` file.

 Here, the namespace must first be created.

 ```bash